 Social media has made it easier than ever before for people to voice their opinions and alter someone else’s perception – often in less than 140 characters.
 As a result, suspicion and distrust towards businesses has increased.
 72% of people believe CEOs are less trustworthy than their employees.
 PR is designed to fight this distrust.

-Secondly, competition for tech startups is at an all-time high.
+Additionally, competition for tech startups is at an all-time high.
 Whether you’re in fintech, SaaS, or blockchain, tech markets are now oversaturated with fresh-faced startups with new innovations and the desire to make big bucks.
 As a result, 90% of startups end in failure.

-Ignore social media and PR at your peril!
+Ignore social media PR at your peril!

 OK, now you need a game plan.